 Canada Day is a public holiday across the country, celebrated July 1.
 Some businesses and offices close for the occasion, though not as many as during Quebec's Fête Nationale, the national holiday for French-speaking countries.

 When Canada Day falls on a weekend day, then those same businesses and offices generally close on either the Friday prior (if it falls on a Saturday) or Monday after (if it falls on a Sunday).
-In 2019, Canada Day falls on a Monday.

 The open and closed list below sums up what to expect on Canada Day in Montreal, but it isn't exhaustive enough to cover every mom and pop shop, restaurant and retail store, and government branch in town.
 If in doubt, call the business or agency directly for information.
 For those of you ready to celebrate, here's a list of Canada Day events and activities in Montreal.